Skip to main content

 Install path

-How to set a custom lock chime in four steps
+How to set a custom lock chime in 6 steps

 Need screenshots and the exact in-car path?
 Open the full installation guide.